No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Analysis Experiments

 \section{Analysis Experiments}

 In this section, we present a series of experiments designed to analyze the feasibility, necessity, and superiority of the proposed task-based neurons.
-For all experiments, we prescribe that the function space of symbolic regression is polynomial.
-We first validate via the synthetic data the feasibility of the proposed framework for the task-based neurons (Section 1.1 in Supplementary Materials, SMs).
-It is shown that the vectorized symbolic regression can capture correct hidden formulas from heavily-noised data.
-Then, we show the necessity of the proposed methodology relative to the symbolic regression.
-We find that the vectorized symbolic regression is inferior to the symbolic regression in fitting data, while the resultant task-based networks can outperform the symbolic regression.
-Next, we compare task-based neurons with conventional neurons and different quadratic neurons (Section 1.3 in SMs) to show the superiority of task-based neurons.
-Furthermore, we compare task-based neurons with neurons using random polynomials to confirm that the polynomials learned from the symbolic regression are reasonable.
-Lastly, we extend the search space from polynomial bases to trigonometric functions (Section 1.3 in SMs).
-By expanding the repertoire of functions that task-based neurons can search and utilize, their adaptability and effectiveness in handling more diverse and complex tasks are investigated.
+For all experiments, we prescribe that the function space of symbolic regression is polynomial, and symbolic discovery is performed strictly on training data to prevent any potential data leakage.
+We first validate via the synthetic data the feasibility of the proposed framework that VSR can capture correct hidden formulas from heavily-noised data (Section 1.1 in SMs).
+Then, we find that VSR is inferior to SR in fitting low-dimensional data, while VSR much outperforms SR in high-dimensional cases.
+But for low-dimensional data, the resultant task-based networks can outperform the symbolic regression (Section 1.2 in SMs).
+Furthermore, we compare task-based neurons with neurons using random polynomials to confirm that the polynomials learned from the symbolic regression are reasonable (Section 1.3 of SMs).
+Next, we compare task-based neurons with conventional neurons, under different architectures (Section 1.4 in SMs) and four different activation functions (Section 1.5 in SMs), and different quadratic neurons (Section 1.6 in SMs) to show the superiority of task-based neurons.
+Also, we extend the search space from polynomial bases to trigonometric functions (Section 1.7 in SMs).
+In addition, we present the computational properties of VSR, such as the convergence behavior and search time (Section 1.8 in SMs) as well as hyper-parameter sensitivity of VSR (Section 2 in SMs).